 Impact Due to Water Usage and Wastewater and Impact on Atmosphere

 The Teijin Group uses freshwater (industrial water, groundwater, and tap water) as well as seawater, primarily for cooling.
 The Group is working to reduce the impact from its overall use and discharge of water.
-In FY2016, freshwater consumption amounted to 77 million tons, a decrease of 8% compared to FY2015.
-Seawater consumption amounted to 20 million tons, a decrease of 48% compared to FY2015.
-As a result of Group-wide efforts to reduce waste water, the total amount of water discharged by the Teijin Group decreased by 19% year on year to 90 million tons in FY2016.
+In FY2017, freshwater consumption amounted to 73 million tons, a decrease of 5% compared to FY2016.
+There was no seawater usage due to the closure of plants that previously used seawater.
+As a result of eliminating seawater discharge combined with group-wide efforts to reduce waste water, the total amount of water discharged by the Teijin Group decreased by 24% year on year to 68 million tons in FY2017.

-The total amount of load associated with water discharge (calculated from chemical oxygen demand (COD) and biochemical oxygen demand (BOD)) was 421 tons (a 29% decrease from FY2015).
+The total amount of load associated with water discharge (calculated from chemical oxygen demand (COD) and biochemical oxygen demand (BOD)) was 410 tons (a 3% decrease from FY2016).

-Trends in Water Consumption and Total Water Discharged
+Trends in Water Usage and Total Water Discharged

-- The amount of freshwater consumption is the total of industrial water, groundwater and tap water.
+- The amount of freshwater usage is the total of industrial water, groundwater and tap water.